deplant/java4ever-framework/README.md

 #### Accessing Deployment Set

+`DeployHandle` is a handle of prepared deployment with all needed params.
+As with function handles, `Template::prepareDeploy` params may vary depending on your contract - your static variables and constructor params.

 ```java
 DeployHandle deployHandle = myTemplate.prepareDeploy(sdk, Credentials.NONE,"hello_world");
 ```

-As with FunctionHandle, prepareDeploy() of your contract DeployHandle can have additional params - your static variables and constructor params.

-#### Variations of deploy
+#### Variations of running deploy

 ```java
 MyContract myContract = deployHandle.deploy();